Introduction

 AI is already used in so many fields like healthcare, finance, automotive, and entertainment, and it’s there mostly to support people, not steal their jobs.
 For example:

-- In healthcare, AI helps doctors diagnose diseases, kind of like giving them extra eyes on the data.
+- In healthcare, AI helps doctors diagnose diseases, like giving them extra eyes on the data.

 - In finance, AI analyzes data to guide investment decisions and spot patterns people might miss.